Bakers, Food and Allied Workers' Union: History

+Modern history

 In July 2015 the BFAWU endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.

 In 2017 members of the BFAWU staged the first strikes at McDonald's in the UK.

 During the Labour Party leadership election in 2020 the union backed Rebecca Long-Bailey.
 It also backed Richard Burgon for deputy leader.

 In November 2020 the union announced that it planned to consult its members on whether to remain affiliated to the Labour Party following the suspension of former party leader Jeremy Corbyn.
 In September 2021 it announced during Labour's annual conference that it would disaffiliate from the party, citing dissatisfaction with Keir Starmer's leadership.